 This spring summer, Karen Millen has created a capsule collection of bold and dynamic pieces that promise to command attention and turn heads.
 I felt beautifully powerful when I tried this Graphic Stripe Midi Dress, which compliments their current Mantra of “if you’ve got it, flaunt it”.
 I was able to play with the neckline and hem proportions, by simply unbuttoning to highlight my good bits.
 Styled with another hat from Debenhams, I felt very stylish and chic.

 5. Take note of the terrain, pin-thin heels don’t cut it across the gravel or grass.
 Stick to a wedge or platform that will hold you in good stead for the day.
-Ladylike kitten heels are been reworked to be the ultimate in comfortable luxe)
+Ladylike kitten heels have been reworked this spring to be the ultimate in comfortable luxe)

 6. Forego the clutch bag; it’s all about handle straps this spring summer.
 They will nestle perfectly within your elbow as you negotiate your champagne through the crowds.

-The Lizzie Cross Over Top by Topshop for me ticks all those boxes and I feel its a bag I can turn to for other occasions.
+The Lizzie Cross Over Tote by Topshop for me ticks all those boxes and I feel its a bag I can turn to for other occasions.

 7. Need a little-hidden confidence before sashaying across the stands?
 Then well-fitting lingerie will work hard for you behind the scenes and help create a seamless look.